 After waiting for too long, hubby and I decided to get inside the hospital to seek a third opinion –just in case the previous two diagnoses were wrong.
 We had nothing to lose anyway.
 But the third scan, unfortunately, confirmed the previous two findings.
 Our baby was not alive.

 By 12 noon and with no word from Dr. X, we decided to request for a gynaecologist from the hospital to basically take up from where our doctor had left.
 Thankfully, the hospital doctor was very good and took good care of us.
 He was very patient and understood what we were going through.
 I can gladly we can report that everything went really well and he has been with us throughout the recovery process to date.
 Ooh, and the hospital staff there were nothing short of amazing!

 But yet, I still could not help but think of Dr. X. Where was he when we needed him most?
-Whatever happened to our early morning appointment at hospital?
+Whatever happened to our early morning appointment at the hospital?
 Would you believe the day went on by without a word from him?
-Weeks after my ordeal, we still had never heard from Dr. X, not even an enquiry from anyone in the clinic.
+Weeks after my ordeal, we still had never heard from Dr. X, not even a follow-up from anyone in the clinic.

 My phone conversation with this lady from the clinic also led to some very interesting discovery.
 Turns out that all along, I had been seeing a different doctor other than the famous doctor!!!
 I had been seeing a completely different doctor, let’s call him Dr. Z!!!
 Wow!!!!
 Apparently, they work as a team of three doctors in that particular clinic (a common practice in many other clinics) but NO, I never asked to see anyone else other than the famous doctor whose praises I had heard about from my colleagues and that’s exactly why I went to his clinic in the first place!